-Lately we’ve discussed the possibility or maybe we should say the inevitability of a change in the global monetary system.
+We’ve spilled plenty of digital ink in these pages discussing the possibility, or maybe we should say the inevitability, of a change in the global monetary system.
 Perhaps in the form of a currency reset.

 Here’s more on how that might play out.

-Recently we received an email of an interview with Jim Rickards in the Daily Reckoning.
-This was one of the questions he was asked:
+In an interview with analyst Jim Rickards in the Daily Reckoning, Rickards was asked: